HewJhong/Pebble-Take-Home-Project/docs/my_todo.md

 3. ~~Sales person order list interface.
 We should prioritize the item name, then only the campaign name.
 Change the order and add filters and sorting for the list.~~ ✅ Reordered columns: Items | Campaign | Qty | Unit Price | Total | Commission | Actions.
 Added sorting dropdown with Newest, Oldest, Total, Commission options.

 4. ~~Modify the hover effect for all the charts, in admin page dashboard, analytics, and sales person analytics.
 I don't want the gray background to be show this obvious, make it less opaque.~~ ✅ Added `cursor={{ fill: 'rgba(0, 0, 0, 0.04)' }}` to all chart Tooltips in AdminDashboard, Analytics, and SalesAnalytics.

+5. ~~In the campaign details page, allow users to delete the campaign.
+Place it to avoid mis-clicks.~~ ✅ Added "Danger Zone" at the bottom of Campaign Detail page for admins.
+Includes red "Delete Campaign" button and confirmation modal.

+6. ~~Remove delete button from campaign list.~~ ✅ Removed "Actions" column from Campaign List.
+Deletion is now exclusively via the details page "Danger Zone".

+7. ~~Consolidate campaign pages and fix order filters.~~ ✅ Merged `MyCampaigns` into `CampaignList` to serve both Admin and Sales roles.
+Fixed Order List sorting by implementing MongoDB aggregation pipeline in backend.

+8. ~~Fix incorrect campaign details (stats).~~ ✅ Fixed bug where campaign details page showed incorrect totals because it only calculated from the first 100 orders.
+Updated backend to return aggregated stats for single campaign.

+9. ~~Fix Sales Dashboard incorrect values.~~ ✅ Fixed issue where dashboard values were 0 or incorrect.
+Root cause was strict casting in MongoDB aggregation.
+Implemented a dedicated backend endpoint for dashboard stats to improve performance and accuracy.

+10. ~~Improve Campaign Deletion UX.~~ ✅ Added explicit warning about commission deletion in Danger Zone.
+Implemented notification banner (toast) on Campaign List page shown after successful deletion redirection.

+11. ~~Show Effective Date and Increment in User Modal.~~ ✅ Updated User Detail Modal to display the effective date of the current commission rate and the calculated increment/decrement from the previous rate.

+12. ~~Implement Add Order in Campaign Detail.~~ ✅ Added "Add Order" button to Campaign Detail page.
+Implemented modal with dynamic item list to manually create orders.
+Verified logic creates orders and updates stats.

+# TODO
+1. ~~In the campaigns page, directly showing the sales person name without the "Sales Person" label is sometimes confusing, fix it by including the label.~~ ✅ Added "Sales Person:" label to header.
+Also standardized "Add Order" modal UI to match OrderList.

+# TODO
+1. ~~Remember to add pagination to the Activity Log page to avoid performance issues.~~ ✅ Fixed Pagination component props mismatch (`currentPage`→`page`, `totalPages`→`pages`, added `total` prop).

+2. ~~Also, if we have a lot of orders, how do we ensure that the calculations are accurate and fast?~~ ✅ Answered: Current MongoDB aggregation pipeline approach is adequate for small-to-medium scale (<100k orders).
+For larger scale, consider pre-computed aggregates on Campaign model.

+3. ~~In the campaign detail page, there is an order list, I think it would be easier if the admin can edit the items right from there.
+Can you add the feature to edit and delete from the orders page to this page as well?~~ ✅ Created reusable `OrdersTable` component with edit/delete modals.
+Integrated into both `OrderList.jsx` and `CampaignDetail.jsx`.
+Admin can now edit/delete orders directly from campaign detail page.

+# TODO
+1. If the date of the campaign has been changed, it should update the tags for scheduled, active or inactive.